wavefrontHQ/docs/pages/doc/logging_log_alerts.md

     </table>

 ### Step 2: Define the Alert Conditions
 Define the alert condition.
-You can configure the alert to be fired in real time, or you can configure the alert to fire when the alert conditions are met for selected time range.
+You can configure the alert to be fired in real time, or you can configure the alert to fire when the alert conditions are met for the selected time range.

 * Fire real time alerts:
     1. Click the drop down for **Trigger Condition** and select **Real Time**.